About the Award

-Fridtjof Nansen served as the League of Nations first High Commissioner for Refugees from 1920-1930, helping hundreds of thousands of refugees to return home.
-His efforts enabled many others to become legal residents and find work in the countries where they had found refuge.
+Fridtjof Nansen served as the first High Commissioner for Refugees in the League of Nations after displacement caused by the First World War.
+He served from 1920 to 1930, and his efforts helped hundreds of thousands of refugees to return home and many others to become legal residents in the countries where they had found refuge.

-Nansen saw that one of the biggest problems facing refugees was the lack of internationally recognised identification papers.
-His solution, which came to be known as the ‘Nansen passport’, was the first legal instrument for the international protection of refugees.
+Nansen saw that one of the biggest problems facing refugees was the lack of internationally recognized identification papers.
+He established the first legal instrument to bestow international protection to refugees.
+This document came to be known as the ‘Nansen passport’.

-When famine broke out in Russia in 1921-1922, Nansen organised a relief programme for millions of its victims.
+As the first High Commissioner for Refugees, Nansen organized a relief programme for millions of Russians affected by the 1921-1922 famine.
 For his crucial work, he was awarded the Nobel Peace Prize in 1922.

 The first UNHR Nansen Refugee Award was presented in 1954 to Eleanor Roosevelt, the first Chair of the UN Human Rights Commission and First Lady of the United States alongside President Franklin D. Roosevelt.
 Over the years, more than 60 individuals, groups or organizations have received the Award for their extraordinary service and outstanding work for people forced to flee their homes.
 You can see a list of past recipients here.

 Starting in 1979, laureates received a cash prize of USD 50,000 to fund their critical work helping people forced to flee.
 In 2017, this prize increased to USD 150,000.